Bhagavad Gita and the Sattvic Diet: By Dr. Harsh K. Luthar

 In terms of particular foods to be eaten, the yogis and sages have answered this question, but the answers have different variations.
 One common element of a yogic Sattvic diet is that it is primarily vegetarian.
 This is true at least for Hindu and Jain yogis.

 Within the broad framework of vegetarianism, a number of dietary systems are possible where certain foods are included and some are excluded.
 In the most liberal vegetarian diets, eggs and dairy products are included.
 Some people include dairy in their vegetarian diet but not eggs.
 Some include eggs but not dairy.
 In the most strict vegetarian diet, eggs and milk are excluded.
-Supplementation through vitamins is needed in such diets, according to modern medical opinion.
+Supplementation through certain vitamins is needed in such diets, according to modern medical opinion.

 My personal experiences